-Here you will find a list of the gardens taking part in Blackfordby Open Gardens 2019 on the weekend of 1-2 June, with a brief description of what you will find there.
+Here you will find a list of the gardens taking part in Blackfordby Open Gardens 2022 on the weekend of 25-26 June, with a brief description of what you will find there.
 This is our suggested order, but you are free to visit in any order you choose.

-The gardens will be open between 10 am and 4 pm.
-Please note that some gardens have restricted access and no car parking, so for those driving it is advisable to park at the main football field, off Main Street.
+Also note that some gardens have restricted access and no car parking, so for those driving it is advisable to park at the main football field, off Main Street.

 You can download the Open Gardens Map here.

 Large, mature corner plot enclosed by a tall hawthorn hedge.
 The rear garden has been created with ecology in mind using ‘bee friendly’ plants being woven into the planting scheme which is mainly cottage garden style.